CTUAvastLab/JsonGrinder.jl/docs/src/exfunctions.md

   "item": ["send", "recv"]}
 ]
 ```
 JsonGrinder tries to detect these cases, as they are typically manifested by `Dicts` with excessively large number of keys in a schema.
-The detection logic of this case in `suggestextractor(e::DictEntry)` is simple, if the number of keys is greater than `settings.key_as_field = 500`.
+The detection logic of this case in `suggestextractor(e::DictEntry)` is simple, if the number of unique keys in a specific `Dict` is greater than `settings.key_as_field = 500`, such `Dict` is considered to hold values in keys and `ExtractKeyAsField` is used instead of `ExtractDict`. `key_as_field` can be set to any value based on specific data or domain, but we have found `500` to be reasonable default.

 The extractor itself is simple as well.
 For the case above, it would look like
 ```@example 1